bennettpeter/MythTV-LeanCapture/README.md

 Reboot so that the udev setting can take effect and the leancap-scan service can be started.
 Look in the log directory /var/log/mythtv_scripts to see if there are any errors displayed in the leancap_scan or leancap_ready logs.

 You must not open the video device with vlc if any recording is scheduled to start.
 Recordings cannot be done while it is open in vlc.

+Periodically run the script to setup the channel list, in case it changes.
+The script is set up so that if there is no change, nothing will be done.
+If there is a change and there is no error that needs fixing, it will automatically overwrite the list.
+In there is a change and there is an error it will email you.
+Also the script is set up so that if a recording needs to start while the script is running, the script will stop so that recording can continue.

 ### Fire Stick